 Professional users are ready for mobile apps which meet the five critical requirements.
 In fact, many professional organizations are using apps already in their daily routines, and most are also planning to introduce them in the future.
 The market for professional user apps looks rosy.

 Professional users are pragmatic and open to adopting new capabilities.
 Unlike many in the consumer market, professionals are not especially biased towards a particular operating system and are not too concerned about the need for apps to support existing operational models.
 They are willing to change.

 Are you on top of the latest trends in professional apps?
-The fifth Mobile Apps Survey by Airbus reveals them.
-Download the survey report - "Fingertip access to the latest trends in professional apps"
+The sixth Mobile Apps Survey by Airbus reveals them.
+Download the survey report - "Where are professional apps heading?"

 You may also want to look at the findings from the previous surveys into the state of professional apps - not just push to talk?
-You can see or download all five reports on the Professional app trends page.
+You can see or download all six reports on the Professional app trends page.

-This blog post was updated in Oct 2020 to link to the latest survey report, in Apr 2019 to add a tip about a handy checklist, and in Aug 2018 to add a tip about another blog post.
+Editor's note: This blog post was updated in Jul 2021 to link to the latest survey report, in Apr 2019 to add a tip about a handy checklist, and in Aug 2018 to add a tip about another blog post.